 Dr. Kaczmarek is an assistant professor of geology and director of the Carbonate Petrology & Characterization Laboratory at Western Michigan University.
-His research focuses on understanding the physical and chemical processes involved with the formation of carbonate rocks.
-He is especially interested in the process of dolomitization.
-His work utilizes high-temperature laboratory experiments along with various analytical instruments, including X-ray diffractometry (XRD), X-ray fluorescence spectroscopy (XRF), scanning electron microscopy (SEM), energy dispersive spectroscopy (EDS), thin-section petrography (TSP), atomic force microscopy (AFM), as well as elemental and stable isotope (C & O) geochemistry.
+His research focuses on understanding the physical and chemical processes involved by which sedimentary carbonates are formed.
+He is especially interested in two fundamental process – dolomitization and stabilization to low-magnesium calcite.
+An understanding of these diagenetic processes requires fundamental information about nucleation and crystal growth.
+To obtain this information, he and his students utilize high-temperature laboratory experiments along with various analytical instruments, including X-ray diffractometry (XRD), X-ray fluorescence spectroscopy (XRF), scanning electron microscopy (SEM), energy dispersive spectroscopy (EDS), thin-section petrography (TSP), atomic force microscopy (AFM), and stable isotope (C & O) geochemistry.
 His research is supported by the National Science Foundation and through industry sponsorships.

 Current Research Projects:

 • Dolomite nucleation and growth kinetics

 • Controls on dolomite stoichiometry and cation ordering